 What can be deduced from these details?
 They all relate to risk.
 If your insurance provider determines that these factors make your home riskier to insure, you’re likely to wind up paying more for your homeowners insurance policy.
 You do have some control over these risks, however.
 Making your home more secure is a good start.
 Installing a complete home security system, for example, means your home is less likely to be burglarized, lowering the chance that your insurance company will have to replace stolen items.
-Even installing motion-sensitive lights and surveillance cameras can lower your risk—and therefore your premium.
+Even installing safety features like motion-sensitive lights and surveillance cameras can lower your risk and therefore your premium.

 The majority of Michigan home insurance companies have multiple coverage options to pick between; here are a couple of those options: